 The most important piece of equipment is a good pair of running shoes.
 When I was young and foolish, I looked for the cheapest ones I could find and wore them until they were completely broken down.

-When I started having some major back issues in 2008, I finally started to take my footwear seriously and bought high quality stability running shoes that fit my feet perfectly.
+When I started having some major back issues in 2008, I finally started to take my footwear seriously.
+I bought high-quality stability running shoes that fit my feet perfectly.
 I also started to follow the advice of every serious runner and only wore them for 500-600 miles before buying a new pair.

 The next most important piece of running equipment for some of us is a very supportive sports bra.
-I love the Champion Powerback personally.
+I loved the Champion Powerback personally.
+Unfortunately, they stopped making it (I hate it when companies stop making your favorite item!).

 After that, a lot of it’s personal preference.
 I’ve collected an array of running tights, shorts, compression shorts, wicking t-shirts, tanks, long-sleeve layering performance shirts, jackets, etc. that help keep me warm, keep me cool, and keep the wind and wet out.